Bytelog/content/2015/regex.md

 I've placed the colon outside of the prefix grouping.
 This is to not accidentally mistake the colon as being a part of the prefix.

-If you aren't familiar with PCRE, you may be thrown off by the ?P<name> syntax.
+If you aren't familiar with PCRE, you may be thrown off by the ?P&lt;name&gt; syntax.
 This is a named capture, and in most engines it will allow me to reference the captured content via a dictionary such as captures["prefix"] after the regex has been run against my message.
 You'll notice that I've suffixed each of my named captures with "TODO".
 This is a reminder to myself that I have not completed this component of the regex and need to return to it later.

 Finally, for prefix and params we end with a ? to designate that there can be either zero, or one those groups.
 The literal space character is only included after prefix and not after the other components simply because that's what the specification calls for.